Best VPN for Small Business Remote Teams 2026: IT Setup Guide

 Key Takeaway

 Modern remote work requires stable connections, professional features, and reliable access to work systems.
-NordVPN Plus ($3.89/month) leads our recommendations with NordLynx protocol for speed, Threat Protection Pro for security, and optional dedicated IP addresses to avoid access issues with corporate systems and banking portals.
+NordVPN Plus ($3.89/month on a 2-year plan) leads our recommendations with NordLynx protocol for speed, Threat Protection Pro for security, and optional dedicated IP addresses to avoid access issues with corporate systems and banking portals.

 Top Picks at a Glance